Graphlet-AI/graphlet/README.md

 ## Motivaton

-A [100-slide presentation on Graphlet AI](https://bit.ly/graphlet_ai_slides) explains where we are coming from!
-Thanks to [DataCon LA](https://www.dataconla.com/#event-773) for hosting!
+A [100-slide presentation on Graphlet AI](https://bit.ly/graphlet_ai_slides) explains where we are headed!
+The motivation for the project is described in [Knowledge Graph Factory: Extract, Transform, Resolve, Model, Predict, Explain](https://docs.google.com/document/d/1aGdZXzCPvHuzYeLk-VnrFGMZvPCq7o6XK9TrJCulQV4/edit?usp=sharing).

 ![![DataCon LA 2022 Graphlet AI Presentation](https://bit.ly/graphlet_ai_slides)](images/Graphlet.AI%20Slides.png)

 > The knowledge graph and graph database markets have long asked themselves: why aren't we larger?
 The vision of the semantic web was that many datasets could be cross-referenced between independent graph databases to map all knowledge on the web from myriad disparate datasets into one or more authoritative ontologies which could be accessed by writing SPARQL queries to work across knowledge graphs.
 The reality of dirty data made this vision impossible.
 Most time is spent cleaning data which isn't in the format you need to solve your business problems.
 Multiple datasets in different formats each have quirks.
 Deduplicate data using entity resolution is an unsolved problem for large graphs.
 Once you merge duplicate nodes and edges, you rarely have the edge types you need to make a problem easy to solve.
 It turns out the most likely type of edge in a knowledge graph that solves your problem easily is defined by the output of a Python program using the machine learning.
 For large graphs, this program needs to run on a horizontally scalable platform PySpark and extend rather than be isolated inside a graph databases.
 The quality of developer's experience is critical.
 In this talk I will review an approach to an Open Source Large Knowledge Graph Factory built on top of Spark that follows the ingest / build / refine / public / query model that open source big data is based upon.

+&nbsp;&nbsp;&nbsp;&nbsp;--Russell Jurney in [Knowledge Graph Factory: Extract, Transform, Resolve, Model, Predict, Explain](https://docs.google.com/document/d/1aGdZXzCPvHuzYeLk-VnrFGMZvPCq7o6XK9TrJCulQV4/edit?usp=sharing)

 ## Core Features